Register

 Reference Tabs

 A 4-column grid dashboard.
 Each cell links to a Foundry document or embeds a file.
 Cells can span multiple columns and rows.
 The grid scrolls and expands vertically as you add more content.
-To support system agnostic settings, I had to cut some visual functionality, but still act as a quick load dashboard.
+To support a more system agnostic setup, I had to cut some visual functionality within the grid, but it still acts as a quick load dashboard to keep things organized.

 Supported document types per cell: